Joshua earned an MBA from USF and he writes mostly about software and technology.

 The Purpose of the ROUNDUP Function

 When we round a number up we are essentially increasing or decreasing the decimal place.
-The ROUNDUP function on Excel rounds a number up as the name suggests.
-This function can be used to round up to the decimal place that you desire.
+The ROUNDUP function used in Excel rounds a number up as the name suggests.
+More specifically, this function can be used to round up to the decimal place that you desire.

-An alternative to the roundup function may be using changing for format of a cell to reflect the amount of decimal places needed.
-But, in another circumstance, this function may be needed to round only a variable within a calculation.
+An alternative to the roundup function may be to change the format of a cell to reflect the amount of decimal places needed.
+Let's take a look at an example to see how the function works.

-One of many practical applications for the ROUNDUP function would be to round up a number by referencing that number from another area.
-In the example below, 2.365 will be rounded to the first decimal place in the cell where the formula stands.
+One of the many practical applications for the ROUNDUP function would be to round up a number by referencing that number from another area.
+In the example below, 2.365 in cell H5 will be rounded to the first decimal place.

 Rounding Individual Numbers